UpLib/Liberland/settlement/constructions.md

 <br>

 <!--
+a bridge, with a movable part, to connect Liberland mainland and Liberty Island

 Construction unbreakable, eg monument en blocs de pierre ou en blocs de béton assemblés.

 chapelle, église, refuge, monument maybe we could decide that Liberland has a patron saint ... and erect a chapel to him.

 -->